jeffreykegler/personal/timeline.md

 Schorre notes
 that his parser
-is "entirely different" from that of Irons 1961 -- in fact it is pre-Chomskyan.
+is "entirely different" from that of Irons 1961 -- as noted, it is pre-Chomskyan.
 Meta II is a template, rather
 than something that readers can use, but in principle it can be turned